Axway/v7-application-migration/README.md

 The output file is defaulted to: `./Mapping/mappingAPP-product-generated.json`.
 And can be changed in the properties file directly.

-The script ignore all application present in the Amplify Agent organization as those one are already managed by the Discovery Agent.
+The script ignore all applications present in the Amplify Agent organization as those one are already managed by the Discovery Agent.

-Once the mapping file is generated, it is highly recommended to review its content to ensure the found product and product plan are the one to use for the subscription.
-If something does not match, it may result in error in the migration script.
+Once the mapping file is generated, it is highly recommended to review its content to ensure the found product and product plan are the one to use for the Marketplace subscription.
+If something does not match, it may result in error in the migration script and the field may contains `TBD` which mean the script was not able to determine the value.

 During the mapping creation, it is possible to receive **Warning** message: